mariovns/tutorials/technical/Microservices/README.md

 # Microservices
+In the quest of finding better ways to build systems, Microservices have emerged from below requirements
+* Domain-driven design
+* Continuous delivery
+* On-demand virtualization
+* Infrastructure automation
+* Small autonomous teams
+* Systems at scale

-Timeline ------> <p>
+## Timeline ------> <p>

 Mainframe computing -> client-server architecture (n-tier) -> server-oriented architecture (web-services)

-Microservices
-* fine grained SOA, small ephemeral components
-* loosely couples SOA with bounded contexts
-* modular components, called from one another
-* Agility, distributability, scaleability are the deal breakers
-* lightweight processes communicating over HTTP, created and deployed with relatively small effort

-Monolithic architecture
+### Monolithic architecture
 * presentation, business, dao, all logic inside 1 or interdependent archives
 * Benefits
 	* code reusability is more
 	* minimal overhead
 	* easy to extend features & API
-* Shortcomings where Micro-service could help out
+* Shortcomings
 	* scaleability not achievable
 	* release rollbacks
 	* tough to adopt new technologies in independent components
-	* failure cascading (Circuit-breakers in ms)
+	* failure cascading
 	* agile task categorisation tough
 	* tough maintenance & bringing up a new developer to know full application

+### Service-oriented architecture
+Service-oriented architecture (SOA) is a design approach where multiple services collaborate to provide some end set of capabilities.
+* promote the reusability of software
+* easier to maintain or rewrite software
+*

+Microservices
+  * fine grained SOA, small ephemeral components
+  * loosely couples SOA with bounded contexts
+  * modular components, called from one another
+  * Agility, distributability, scaleability are the deal breakers
+  * lightweight processes communicating over HTTP, created and deployed with relatively small effort

 ## Microservice Design
+Some additional attributes which has been added over the time are :
-* each component may have different database, different presentation tech
+* Each component may have different database, different presentation tech
 * The API gateway can be a single incoming point for all request which redirects the request to eligible component to serve the request
-*  Load Balancer can be utilized to smoothen out the large no. of request coming for a particular component by transferring it to its other replicas
+* Load Balancer can be utilised to smoothen out the large no. of request coming for a particular component by transferring it to its other replicas
 * Circuit Breaker can be employed at the initial layer to not let a failure cascade throughout the system and make the component unreachable in case of any issue with it
 * Monitoring tools can be added to control and monitor the no. of request coming for any component and the inter-component interactions

-### Nanoservice - Teraservice
-* Nanoservice : anti-pattern, too fine-grained so that maintenance become overheade
+* Nanoservice : anti-pattern, too fine-grained so that maintenance become overhead
 * Teraservices : more like monolith in itself, so can have all similar shortcomings

+### Definition
+Microservices are small, autonomous services that work together.
+It can further be broken down as :
+* Microservices take Single Responsibility Principle to independent services on business boundaries, making it obvious where code lives for a given piece of functionality.
+  Smaller the services become, the no. of services & hence microservices complexity increases.
+* Microservices should be autonomous and should be deployed without making changes in any other services.
+* Benefits
+    * Heterogenous technologies : embracing new tech quick but may be complex
+    * resilience : failure doesn't cascade
+    * scaling : scaled up/down as needed
+    * ease of deployment
+    * composability : fine-grained
+    * organisational alignment : smaller focussed team
+    * replaceability : small components can be replaced easily

 ### Challenges
 * Complexity : deployment complexity with increase of components